 Readers always subconsciously share the contents that really help them to get solutions to a particular problem they’ve been facing – not that the rest are not important though.

-During my course of buying and selling, I’ve met people who just want to sell my products not because they are after profit and want to make some money but because they like my product.
+During my course of buying and selling, I have met people who just want to sell my products not because they are after profit and want to make some money but because they like my product.

 Another reason why you need to give out your product for free when starting out before going into mass-scale production in Nigeria is that you need to also follow the law of giving and receiving, which says ‘to receive you must give first before you receive’.